Ethan Brown, M.S.

 Publications

-Brown EA, Bonnard J, Eberle CN, Jensen WJ, Johnson AM, Miller JD, Yamaura AJ, Sofield RM, Accepted.
-Influence of Various Water Quality Parameters on Passive Sampler Accumulation Kinetics of Different Metal Valencies in Freshwater.
-Environmental Science and Pollution Research.
+Brown EA, Bonnard J, Eberle CN, Jensen WJ, Johnson AM, Miller JD, Yamaura AJ, Sofield RM.
+2021.
+Influence of various water quality parameters on passive sampler accumulation kinetics of different metal valencies in freshwater.
+Environmental Science and Pollution Research 28. https://doi.org/10.1007/s11356-020-11570-w

 Landis WG, Brown EA, Eikenbary S. 2020.
 An initial framework for the environmental risk assessment of synthetic biology derived organisms with a focus on gene drives.
 In B. D. Trump et al. (Eds.)
 Synthetic Biology 2020: Frontiers in Risk Analysis.
 Springer Nature Switzerland AG pp 257-268.